chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

    }
    ```

+7. ## catch:
-6. **catch**: Handles exceptions thrown by upstream flows, allowing to emit alternative values or resume with a fallback.
+   Handles exceptions thrown by upstream flows, allowing to emit alternative values or resume with a fallback.

    ```kotlin
    import kotlinx.coroutines.flow.*